John Strawson (British Army officer): Civilian life

 After retiring from the Army, Strawson wrote a number of books of military history and biography, including studies of the British Army.
-He collaborated with General Sir John Hackett and others in writing the two volumes of The Third World War.
-His later books include The Duke and the Emperor: Wellington and Napoleon (1994) and Churchill and Hitler: In Victory and Defeat (1997).
+He collaborated with General Sir John Hackett and others in writing the two fictional volumes of The Third World War (1978 & 1982).
+His later books include: Gentlemen in Khaki: The British Army 1890-1990 (1989), The Duke and the Emperor: Wellington and Napoleon (1994) and Churchill and Hitler: In Victory and Defeat (1997).

 To the end of his life he continued to attend a variety of events in support of the British Army and, in particular, of the Old Comrades Association of the Queen's Royal Hussars, where he was known to all as "General John".

 Family

-Strawson married Baroness Wilfred von Schellersheim in Eisbergen during 1960.
+Strawson married Baroness Wilfriede von Schellersheim in Eisbergen during 1960.
 They lived in Chitterne, Wiltshire.
 They had two married daughters.
 His elder brother was the Oxford philosopher, Sir Peter Strawson and his nephew is British philosopher and literary critic Galen John Strawson.